 Before filing a notice of opposition, it is always important to note the opposer’s realistic expectations with specific desired outcomes.
 The likelihood of success should dictate the opposer’s strategy and any possible settlement alternatives should be reviewed.
 Common settlement options include coexistence agreements, amendments to goods or service descriptions, geographical restrictions, etc.

-Ways to Defend an Opposition Proceeding (Common Defenses)
+Ways to Defend a Notice of Opposition (Common Defenses)

-There are many ways to defend an opposition proceeding, but the opposer’s best case scenario is for the applicant to abandon the application after the filing of the notice of opposition.
-However, a good strategy includes the expectation of a response, narrowed down to the applicant’s best arguments against the grounds listed in the notice of opposition.
+There are many ways to defend a notice of opposition, but the opposer’s best-case scenario is for the applicant to abandon the application after the filing of the notice of opposition.
+However, a good strategy includes the expectation of a response, narrowed down to the applicant’s best arguments against the grounds for the opposition.

 • Rebuttal of the asserted grounds: Each ground requires a methodical approach for rebuttal.
 For example, a likelihood of confusion rebuttal must include: